DimaJoyti/go-coffee/docs/PHASE_2_2_KUBERNETES_COMPLETE.md

-# ⚓ Phase 2.2: Kubernetes Manifests - COMPLETED ✅
+# ⚓ 2.2: Kubernetes Manifests - COMPLETED ✅

-## 📋 Phase 2.2 Summary
+## 📋 2.2 Summary

-**Phase 2.2: Kubernetes Manifests** has been **SUCCESSFULLY COMPLETED**!
+**2.2: Kubernetes Manifests** has been **SUCCESSFULLY COMPLETED**!
 A comprehensive, production-ready Kubernetes deployment configuration has been created for the entire Go Coffee platform using Kustomize for environment management.

 ## ✅ Completed Deliverables